fe-data/fe-docs/docs/getting-started/settings.rst

    https://eu-api.smtp2go.com/v3/email/send

-It is possible to log SMTP2GO '*bounce*', '*spam*', '*unsubscribe*', '*resubscribe*' and '*reject*' events in the log-table of *Fast Events*.
-To set this up, go to the Webhooks section of the SMTP2GO dashboard.
-For the moment other events are discarded.
-Use this as URL ``https://fillinyourdomain.com/wp-json/fast-events/v1/email/webhook/smtp2go``.
-Furthermore: make sure you enable
-Basic authentication and use a valid WordPress user and an application password.
-Provide the Base64‑encoded string.

-Add the custom headers '*X_fast_events_event_id*', '*X_fast_events_order_id*' and '*X_fast_events_name*'.
-After typing each one, press Enter.

 Sparkpost API settings
 ^^^^^^^^^^^^^^^^^^^^^^
 The settings can be found in the `Sparkpost dashboard <https://www.sparkpost.com/>`_.
 The URL for the server is: